connorcarnes/campbell-letters/README.md

 when you left this country I supported him for 9 years at the Latin school Between
 Donegall and Letterkenny at from 8 to
-13 ├é┬ú a year well He passed the examination for the collage of Maynooth I sent him there and he was there for 5 years and he cost me from 15 ├é┬ú to 40 ├é┬ú a year there then came some Debate between him and one of the Professors of the Collage and he was sent home after all being lost
+13 ┬ú a year well He passed the examination for the collage of Maynooth I sent him there and he was there for 5 years and he cost me from 15 ┬ú to 40 ┬ú a year there then came some Debate between him and one of the Professors of the Collage and he was sent home after all being lost